chrissolanilla/hack-day/src/_guides/creator.md

 to the grid.

 Remember to set how many lives the player will have in the Lives input(3).
 By default the player will have only one life if there is no input.
-A good rule of thumb for choosing how many lives the player should have is that they should have at minimum the biggest number out of the X by Y grid.
+A good rule of thumb for choosing how many lives the player should have is that they should have at minimum the biggest index out of the X by Y grid.

 <div style="text-align: center;">
     <img src="assets/creator_guide_2.png" alt="Connections Creator" style="width: 600px;">